 Registration online or by mail is required for all programs unless otherwise stated.
 You are not registered until payment has been received.
 In the event of cancellation, your payment will be refunded only if we are notified at least 5 business days before the scheduled program.
 To register and pay online by credit card select member or non-member and click the add to cart button to go to the Flat Rock Brook payment page on Paypal.
-Online registration must be made no later than 24hours before the program.
+Online registration must be made no later than 48 hours before the program in order to allow our teachers to assemble enough materials for those attending.
 Please provide your telephone number so that we can reach you in the event that a program must be cancelled.
 To register by mail print the Program Registration Form and mail it along with your payment to Flat Rock Brook.

 Winter Toddler Times

 For children ages 2-5 with parent or adult

 These 45 minute programs are designed for the little ones.
 Each session will be held at the Nature Center, and will include a story and interactive activity.
 Come and join us for the fun!
 Registration online or by mail is required.
 Per child cost: $5 members, $8 non-members